HardlyDifficult/Tutorials/Chapter4.md

  - floorRotation: the rotation of the floor the entity is standing on.
  - distanceToFloor: how far above the floor the entity's feet currently are.
 0 if isTouchingFloor.

 Each FixedUpdate, we use OverlapCollider to find the floor we may be standing on.
-We check multple results and filter out instances which are overlapping the bottom of a platform (necessary because of the one-way platforms), if any remain - the closest is the floor we are on.
+We check multiple results and filter out instances which are overlapping the bottom of a platform (necessary because of the one-way platforms), if any remain - the closest is the floor we are on.

 If we are standing on a floor we then get rotation information.
 If the floor is upside down, we flip these stats as well.